NCMF Interviewed by CNN on Analysis of ISIS Videos

 September 2, 2014

 CU Denver's National Center for Media Forensics (NCMF) has been analyzing footage from the latest horrific ISIS execution video to gain insight on the sophistication of the filming of the act itself.
-NCMF Director Catalin Grigoras and assistant director Jeff Smith are searching for clues on how the terrorists create the film, the identity of the perpetrator, where the terrorists might have appropriated the equipment, and any edits of the film.
+NCMF Director Catalin Grigoras and Associate Director Jeff Smith are searching for clues on how the terrorists create the film, the identity of the perpetrator, where the terrorists might have appropriated the equipment, and any edits of the film.
 For more information from on the ongoing work of the NCMF and researcher's findings collected from the two ISIS videos please visit:

 Manhunt Underway for Marathon Bombing Suspects Brooke Rogers, News 4 interviews Jeff Smith.